0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 The backend service as [explained previously](#unified-bridge-api).

-The repository to spin up this service is not yet open source and is currently fully managed by the Polygon team including all deployment, maintenance, and support.
-We expect to open source the code soon and require all participants to manage their own deployments.
+The repository to spin up this service is not yet open source and is currently managed by the Polygon Labs team.
+The code is expected to be open source soon, at which time all participants will manage their own deployments.

 ### Gas station

 In order to estimate the gas price before submitting the transactions, we use the [Polygon gas station](../../tools/gas/polygon-gas-station.md), a lightweight service which gets gas price estimates for a specific chain.

-The gas station is currently deployed and maintained by the Polygon team, but can be hosted by anyone as the [code is open source](https://github.com/maticnetwork/maticgasstation).
+The gas station is currently maintained by the Polygon Labs team, but can be hosted by anyone as the [code is open source](https://github.com/maticnetwork/maticgasstation).

 ### Token list